ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 ---

-- **Random Forest**
+## 3. Random Forest : A Deeper Dive with ShopSmart

 - Random Forest is a powerful ensemble learning algorithm designed for both classification and regression tasks.
 - It operates by constructing multiple decision trees during training and aggregating their outputs to enhance accuracy and reduce overfitting.
 - Random Forest introduces randomness by selecting subsets of features and samples, ensuring diversity among trees and improving generalization.

+---

 - **Key Features of Random Forest**
 - Random Forest uses an ensemble approach by combining predictions from multiple trees for robust decision-making.
 - It employs randomness in both feature selection and data sampling, ensuring diverse tree structures and reducing bias.
 - It effectively prevents overfitting by averaging the outputs of many trees, resulting in higher accuracy.
 - It is highly flexible and can handle a mix of numerical, categorical, and missing data without complex preprocessing.

+  ---

 - **How Random Forest Works**
 - Bootstrapping generates random subsets of the training data with replacement to train each tree independently.